Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Here you will find a selection of FWS Circulars containing recipes and other information on how to purchase, store, and prepare fish and seafood.

-U.S. Department of the Interior, Bureau of Commercial Fisheries: Special Fisheries Marketing Bulletins
+U.S. Department of thie Interior, Fish and WIldlife Service, Bureau of Commercial Fisheries (issuing agency)

 The commercial fish industry is America's oldest food industry.
 These Special Marketing Bulletins were prepared by the U.S. Department of Interior's Bureau of Commercial Fisheries in cooperation with the commercial fishing industry as part of the Bureau's consumer education program, which was designed to encourage the greater use of fresh, frozen, cured, and canned fish and shellfish.
 The Bureau issued several special marketing releases to schools, institutions, restaurants, food trade groups, and media outlets such as newspapers, radio stations, and television stations.